denevell/Natch-Android/README.md

 6a.
 I should see an error on add post with blank data 6b.
 I should see an error on list posts
 6c.
 I should be able to refresh the posts
 6d.
-I should see error when I attempt to add a post when not logged in 6e.
-I should animate down to the list bottom on adding a post 6f.
+I should see login error when I attempt to add a post when not logged in and can then add 6e.
+I should see reg error when I attempt to add a post when not logged in and can then add 6f.
+I should animate down to the list bottom on adding a post 6g.
 I should see author of new post
 7. I should delete a thread from within the thread page 7a.
 I shouldn't be able to delete a thread I someone else has created
 8. I should delete post from a thread, and then see the existing thread, one post less.